jhonnyV-V/InstaClone/README.md

 ## Features

-- single image post
+- multiple image post
 - likes
-- following users and followers
+- following users
 - search for users
-- lastest post
 - profile page with all the post
 - comments
 - bookmark post